zechlau14/zechlau14.github.io/projects/heartbreaker.md

 It seems that everyone in this corner of the internet has published their own house rules for the dungeon-based fantasy RPG.
 Here I shall do the same.
 These rules take inspiration from Knave and the Goblin Laws of Gaming (GLOG).

 ## Premise of the Game
-Every hack of the most popular tabletop role-playing game of the 20th century always seems to focus on the second D in its name -- the dungeon.
+Every hack of the most popular tabletop role-playing game of the 20th century always seems to focus on the second D in its name -- the dungeons.
 In fact, I even called it the "dungeon-based fantasy RPG" in an earlier draft.
 To make this hack stand out, I will instead focus on the first D -- the dragons.

+Every player character (PC) has dragon-blood in them.
+Due to this dragon-blood, PCs grow more powerful when they hoard gold.
+In terms of mechanics, this means gold for XP, with no "carousing" requirement.

-Every player character has dragon-blood in them.
-Players may choose to grow in this, eventually becoming a dragon themself, or they may choose to be rooted in whatever species they chose at character creation.
-However
+Players may choose to embrace their dragon abilities, eventually becoming a dragon themself, or they may choose to be rooted in whatever species they chose at character creation.
+Mechanically, this means Race as class templates.

+As for the setting, the world is filled with dungeons to crawl because many dragon and their descendants instinctively build them to protect their hoards.
+When making conversions, the DM (Dragon-Mother) is encouraged to sprinkle in as much dragon-motif as possible, and to convert any interesting NPC to dragon-blood.

 ### Player's Principles